Green Skills Coordination

 With support from the Green Fund through the DBSA, Rhodes University plays a coordinating role in various projects and offers a platform for broader coordination through events, joint publications and this website.
 A key element of coordination is the expansion of thought leadership and the development of conceptual frameworks, overviews and systematic reviews.
 Another component of coordination is advocacy.

-The project will lead inputs into the national skills planning system on behalf of the National Environmental Skills Planning Forum and advocacy initiatives with relevant authorities, such as StatsSA and the Labour Force Quarterly Surveys, to better count green occupations.
-The project runs from 2015-2017.
+The project lead inputs into the national skills planning system on behalf of the National Environmental Skills Planning Forum and advocacy initiatives with relevant authorities, such as StatsSA and the Labour Force Quarterly Surveys, to better count green occupations.
 For an overview, see the Green Skills Project presentation.